timofeysie/ruff-hashbrown/www/analog/src/app/pages/docs/angular/recipes/local-models.md

 # Local Models (Chrome + Edge)

-<p class="subtitle">Ship AI features that stay on the user's device, fall back to the network when needed, and keep Hashbrown's structured UI flows intact.</p>
+<p class="subtitle">Ship AI features that stay on the user's device and fall back to the network when needed.</p>

 What you'll learn: